7.2.10 Debt recovery of CCS/ACCS by offsetting - prior to reconciliation

 Debt incurred by approved provider

-An approved provider (1.1.A.90) may incur a debt if a child care provider:
+An approved provider (1.1.A.90) may incur a debt if a child care service of the provider:

-• cancels a session of care report and an amount of CCS or ACCS had initially been paid to the provider for that report.
+- cancels a session of care report and an amount of CCS or ACCS has already been paid to the provider for that report.

 A debt incurred by the actions of an approved child care service is owed by the approved provider that operates that service.
 The debt amount will firstly be automatically offset (at a default of 50%) against the future payments made to that service that undertook the action that led to the debt being incurred.
 If the payments to that service are insufficient to recover the debt owed in a reasonable period, payments to other services operated by that approved provider may be offset, up to 50%, to recover the debt.